manuelbieh/manuelbieh/README.md

 ### Hi 👋

 I'm **Manuel Bieh**.
-Freelance JavaScript Engineer with a strong focus on React, based in Berlin, Germany.
+Freelance TypeScript Engineer with a strong focus on React, based in Berlin, Germany.

 [![Twitter Follow][twitter-image]](https://twitter.com/manuelbieh)
+![ts-image]
 ![js-image]
-![ts-image]
 ![node-image]

 > _Passion for quality software is what drives me.
 I build modern, scalable and maintainable applications for the web.
 I aim to deliver value to your product, have a positive, exceptional impact on your team, and ultimately help your company to be more efficient._